 I have tried to compile the most frequently asked questions about rowing machines that I have come across over the past few years.

-Click on a question to bring you directly to the answer below.
+Click on a question to see the answer below.

 If you have a question you would like answered please add it to the comment section at the bottom of the page!

 When deciding on which rowing machine to buy, a lot of people want to know the best overall rower.
 This is a difficult question to answer because everyone is looking for different qualities in a rowing machine.

 Some people want a quiet rower, some want a durable rower, and others want the hardest resistance rower.

 I will answer this question by saying that the best overall machine is the Concept2 Model D ( Read my “Best Home Rowing Machine” article for more info).
 It is by far the most popular machine and is most likely the rower you will find in your local fitness club.
 It is extremely durable, offers great resistance levels, and provides a smooth, realistic rowing motion.

 A rowing machine has a TON of benefits and is considered by many to be the best exercise machine.
 A rower can burn up to 1,000 calories an hour and raise your metabolic rate for hours after a workout.
 It is also a great cardiovascular workout and is the only exercise machine that works both the upper and lower body muscle groups.